Agricultural pollution: Pesticides

-Pesticides and herbicides are applied to agricultural land to control pests that disrupt crop production.
-Soil contamination can occur when pesticides persist and accumulate in soils, which can alter microbial processes, increase plant uptake of the chemical, and are toxic to soil organisms.
+It has been approximated that in the absence of pest control measures, crop losses before harvesting would typically amount to 40 percent.
+Persistence is a major issue.
+For example 2,4-D and atrazine have with lifetimes up to 20 years—such as DDT, aldrin, dieldrin, endrin, heptachlor, and toxaphene), or even permanent (as seen in substances like lead, mercury, and arsenic).
 The extent to which the pesticides and herbicides persist depends on the compound's unique chemistry, which affects sorption dynamics and resulting fate and transport in the soil environment.
 Pesticides can also accumulate in animals that eat contaminated pests and soil organisms.
-In addition, pesticides can be more harmful to beneficial insects, such as pollinators, and to natural enemies of pests (i.e. insects that prey on or parasitize pests) than they are to the target pests themselves.
+The primary danger associated with pesticide application lies in its impact on non-target organisms.
+These encompass species we typically perceive as beneficial or desirable, such as pollinators, and to natural enemies of pests (i.e. insects that prey on or parasitize pests).

+In principle, biopesticides, derived from natural sources, could reduce overall agricultural pollution.
+Their utilization is modest.
+Furthermore, biopesticides often suffer the same negative impacts as synthetic pesticides.
+In the United States, biopesticides are subject to fewer environmental regulations.
+Many biopesticides are permitted under the National Organic Program, United States Department of Agriculture, standards for organic crop production.

 Pesticide leaching

-Pesticide leaching occurs when pesticides mix with water and move through the soil, ultimately contaminating groundwater.
-The amount of leaching is correlated with particular soil and pesticide characteristics and the degree of rainfall and irrigation.
+Pesticide leaching occurs when pesticides dissolve in water, and these solutions migrate to off-target sites.
+Leaching is a major source of groundwater pollution.
+Leaching is affected by the soil, the pesticide, and rainfall and irrigation.
 Leaching is most likely to happen if using a water-soluble pesticide, when the soil tends to be sandy in texture; if excessive watering occurs just after pesticide application; if the adsorption ability of the pesticide to the soil is low.
 Leaching may not only originate from treated fields, but also from pesticide mixing areas, pesticide application machinery washing sites, or disposal areas.

 Fertilizers

-Fertilizers are used to provide crops with additional sources of nutrients, such as Nitrogen, Phosphorus, and Potassium, that promote plant growth and increase crop yields.
-While they are beneficial for plant growth, they can also disrupt natural nutrient and mineral biogeochemical cycles and pose risks to human and ecological health.
+Fertilizers provide crops with nutrients, such as nitrogen, phosphorus, and potassium, to increase crop yields.
+Fertilizers can pose risks to human and ecological health.